Markovian Quantum Neuroevolution for Machine Learning: The direct generalization of the NEAT algorithm in searching quantum circuits

 \section{The direct generalization of the NEAT algorithm in searching quantum circuits}

 In this part, we show the performance of the genetic algorithm, which could be regarded as a naive generalization of the NEAT algorithm \cite{Stanley2002Evolving}, in searching quantum circuits.

 In conventional evolutionary algorithms, we evolve the population to create the next generation by applying genetic operators on individuals to generate offspring.
-Two important genetic operators are mutation and crossover \cite{Stanley2002Evolving, Stanley2019Designing}.

-Applying the genetic algorithm in searching quantum circuits, the above two operators is defined as: \begin{enumerate} \item Crossover: produce new offspring by recombining two selected individuals (parents).
-For two parent quantum circuit sequences, we divide each of them into two parts respectively, and exchange their divided parts to create two offspring. \item Mutation: generate new offspring by randomly mutating a selected individual.
-Randomly generate some positions in a quantum circuit with given probability, then replace quantum gates in these positions with other different gates. \end{enumerate}
+Two important genetic operators are mutation and crossover \cite{Stanley2002Evolving, Stanley2019Designing}, where crossover produce new offspring by recombining two selected individuals (parents), and mutation generate new offspring by randomly mutating a selected individual.
+Applying them in searching quantum circuits, crossover is defined to divide each of two parent quantum circuits into two parts respectively and exchange their divided parts to create two offspring, mutation is defined to randomly generate some positions in circuits and then replace quantum gates in these positions with other different gates.

 We design the genetic algorithm as shown in Algorithm~\ref{alg:evolution algorithm} to search for optimal quantum classifier architectures (9-qubit circuits) for the MNIST handwritten digit dataset.
 The major hyperparameters ($n_i$, $t_i$) are set as ($9$, $3$).